p4lang/p4app-switchML/README.md

 # SwitchML: Switch-Based Training Acceleration for Machine Learning

-SwitchML accelerates the all-reduce communication primitive commonly used by distributed Machine Learning frameworks.
+SwitchML accelerates the Allreduce communication primitive commonly used by distributed Machine Learning frameworks.
 It uses a programmable switch dataplane to perform in-network computation, reducing the volume of exchanged data by aggregating vectors (e.g., model updates) from  multiple  workers  in  the  network.
 It provides an end-host library that can be integrated with ML frameworks to provide an efficient solution that speeds up training for a number of real-world benchmark models.

 The switch hardware is programmed with a [P4 program](/dev_root/p4) for the [Tofino Native Architecture (TNA)](https://github.com/barefootnetworks/Open-Tofino) and managed at runtime through a [Python controller](/dev_root/controller) using BFRuntime.
-The [end-host library](/dev_root/client_lib) provides simple APIs to perform all-reduce operations using different transport protocols.
+The [end-host library](/dev_root/client_lib) provides simple APIs to perform Allreduce operations using different transport protocols.
 We currently support UDP through DPDK and RDMA UC.
 The library has already been integrated with ML frameworks as a [NCCL plugin](/dev_root/frameworks_integration/nccl_plugin).

-**Note**
-This is a preliminary code release and we are working to complete both code and documentation.

 ## Getting started
 To run SwitchML you need to: